shamansir/node-elm-repl/README.md

 # Intro

 Actually the name may confuse you, so I would make it clear from the start, that _technically_ what you see here is **TOTALLY NOT** the REPL.
 At least, by itself.
-It is _the replacement_ for the REPL for those who need to know evaluated values together with their types in their entirety (not just strings, but a structures defining the type, like... types AST) for Elm expressions in JavaScript environment.
+It is _the replacement_ for the REPL for those who need to know the evaluated values together with their types in their entirety (not just string-encoded boring types, but a structures defining the type, like...
+JSON Elm Type AST) for Elm expressions in JavaScript environment.
 Also, this tool may help you make some REPL... in JavaScript.

 So, this tool would help you if, and only if, all of these points satisfy: